Kyle Guy

-Kyle Joseph Guy (born August 11, 1997) is an American professional basketball player for the Noblesville Boom, the NBA G League affiliate of the Indiana Pacers of the National Basketball Association (NBA).
-He played college basketball for Virginia as a shooting guard for three years and was named the NCAA Tournament Most Outstanding Player during his junior season.
+Kyle Joseph Guy (born August 11, 1997) is an American professional basketball player for La Laguna Tenerife of the Spanish Liga ACB and the EuroCup.
+He played college basketball for the Virginia Cavaliers as a shooting guard for three years and was named the NCAA Tournament Most Outstanding Player during his junior season en route to winning the NCAA Championship.
 In high school, he was Indiana Mr. Basketball and a McDonald's All-American.